Managing Data Risk in the Finance Function

 I think understanding what the risks and potential costs are is an important component of business planning.
 How would the company react if information was disseminated to the wrong audience?
 What could it cost the business?
-It is human nature to think “it won’t happen to me” or to simply assume that the party will act with integrity and delete the information that erroneously came to them.
+It is human nature to think “it won’t happen to me” or to simply assume that a party erroneously receiving sensitive data will act with integrity and delete the information.
 The news cycle is filled with examples of breaches and often there is a strong correlation between the event and the value of the company following the news.

 8. What are some best practices that leaders should follow on managing cyber risk?